 Given his advanced age, Zechariah may have suffered a specific type of stroke in the Temple – leaving him with ‘Broca’s aphasia’, which can cause people to lose their power of speech.
 It can also mean that they have problems understanding other people.
 This may explain why his friends and relatives gestured to him, to help him appreciate what they were saying (1:62).

-The name John means ‘God is gracious’.
+The name John means ‘God is merciful’.
 Why did Gabriel – and then Elizabeth and Zechariah – insist on this particular name?
 It was, after all, a fairly common name at the time.
-Perhaps it was because ‘God is gracious’ was to be the key message of his mission, when he preached to the people about repentance and the forgiveness of sins.
+Perhaps it was because ‘God is merciful’ was to be the key message of his mission, when he preached to the people about repentance and the forgiveness of sins.

 This mural painting of the story is by the Gothic Revivalist Nathaniel Westlake and dates to the 1890s.
 Found on the walls of the Chapel of St John the Baptist in Brighton, it’s one of a series illustrating St John’s life and death.
 It appears to be marouflage (i.e. painted on canvas and then glued to the wall).